 Since then, Rachel has gone on to DP multimillion-dollar narrative films, including Black Panther.
+Her work on Mudbound made her the first female DP to receive an Oscar nomination.
 But while Rachel’s reel is undeniably impressive, it’s her story that we find so inspiring.
 Her ability to “take the plunge,” as she described it — to push past where she was and start making the work she wanted to make.
 “You have to challenge yourself, or you’ll never get to the next level,” she told us.
 “If you’re taking baby steps, it’s going to take a very, very long time to get where you’re trying to go.”

 When you first picked up a camera, did you know right away that you were hooked?

 It was a little more subtle than that, but I’ve always messed with cameras.
 My mom took family photos with an old Olympus SLR.
 And I remember when I was seven or eight, I turned that camera around on my parents and anyone else who’d let me take pictures of them.

 I stuck with it; and when I went to NYU, it was initially for photography.
 I think by that point I knew I was interested in cinematography.
 But the film program was very director focused, and I wasn’t ready to give up photography just yet.
 I ended up double majoring in photography and film — until someone finally beat it into me that those were two completely different career paths.

 At some point you have to choose; otherwise you risk becoming a jack-of-all-trades and a master of none.
 I remember coming to this intersection where I had to choose between two things I loved very deeply.
 I ultimately chose film for two reasons.
 First, I realized that film is a much more collaborative existence, and I really enjoy collaborating with people.
 And second, there were tons of photographs I found hugely impactful, but they never brought me to tears.
 There were certain films, however, that caused me to fully, emotionally break down.